banafshaahmadyar/React/README.md

 ## Project description

-1: Student Information Management System.
+1: Student Information Management System.<br>

 2: Store the First name of the student.